kiran-harbak/zymmr/docs/reports/analytics-report.md

 From this dashboard, you can:
 -   See a list of all reports with their **Title**, **ID**, and creation/update dates.
--   Click on any report's title to open it in the builder for viewing or editing.
+-   Click on any **report's title** to open it in the **builder for viewing or editing**.
--   Perform actions like deleting a report.
+-   Perform actions like deleting a report, by clicking on the delete icon for the report.
 -   Click **`+ New Report`** to start building a new report from scratch, which will take you to the Report Builder Interface.